-Manufactured home designs range from the bare basics to top-of-the-line luxury so you can easily find a home that meets your needs and price range.
+Manufactured home designs range from the bare basics to top-of-the-line luxury, so you can easily find a home that meets your needs and price range.
 With the right research and knowledge, you can find the best home at the best price and walk away from the experience with a smile.

 Knowing the features that are most important to you will help you avoid emotional attachment which often leads to buyers remorse.
 The home you ultimately choose should meet most of the features you listed before you visited the first home.

 Researching manufactured home floor plans and features online can help you narrow down the homes to a manageable list.
-Certain features and upgrades can increase the life span of the home and help with resale value such as:
+Certain features and upgrades can increase the life span of the home and help with a resale value such as:

 Insurance, Taxes, and Extended Warranties

 Some dealerships will offer to have insurance, taxes, and even extended warranties attached to the price of the home.
 Don't do it!
 You will end up paying interest on the additional items which could more than double the cost.
-Extended warranties should be handled with caution; Some of them simply aren't worth the price.
+Extended warranties should be handled with caution.
+Some of them aren't worth the price.

 Homeowner's insurance should be bought from an insurance agent, not a salesman at a manufactured home dealership.

-Buying a manufactured home is an exciting time for anyone and there are a lot of things you will have to consider.
+Buying a manufactured home is an exciting time for anyone, and there are a lot of things you will have to consider.
 Knowing how the process works and what to expect during the sale can help you make the best buying decision.